 The Meteoric Rise of Mobile E-Commerce

-It is currently expected that sales derived from smartphone interactions will exceed more than $432 billion dollars in 2022 (solely within the United States).
-Although this trend is certainly not surprising, it serves to highlight the ways in which consumers are now choosing to access the Internet.
-This is also why e-commerce experts need to place an even greater amount of focus upon such a burgeoning demographic.
+It is currently expected that sales derived from smartphone interactions will exceed more than 432 billion dollars in 2022 (solely within the United States).
+Although this trend is certainly not surprising, it highlights how consumers now choose to access the Internet.
+This is also why e-commerce experts need to place an even greater amount of focus on such a burgeoning demographic.

-We are not only referring to commonly known techniques such as mobile-responsive websites in this sense.
-Firms now need to offer a seamlessly integrated experience when marketing their products and services.
-Images that can be enlarged, long-scrolling text formats, few (if any) disruptive banner advertisements, and customised applications are only a handful of examples of the steps which can be taken.
+In this sense, we are not only referring to commonly known techniques such as mobile-responsive websites.
+Firms must now offer a seamlessly integrated experience when marketing their products and services.
+Images that can be enlarged, long-scrolling text formats, few (if any) disruptive banner advertisements, and customized applications are only a handful of examples of the steps which can be taken.

 When we then take into account the growing prevalence of 5G wireless communications, it only stands to reason that even more transactions will be occurring through the use of mobile devices.
 While it is still important to recognise the requirements of a static website, e-commerce specialists should devote a significant amount of time to addressing the remote community.